dogbizcutz/threadedWaterfall/Documenation.md

 This open source code was created to imitate a shopping website and to undestand using html, css and javascript

 ## Requirements:
-    Any web browser, A desktop computer
+    Any web browser and a device that can run html files

 ### Usage:
     Run any html file (Home page is index.html)